orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 team has the capacity to handle the breadth of complexity in the real world.

 I'd felt a growing desire to make sure I had more facets of depth; software is only one system, even if it's big enough that I can easily devote a lifetime to the craft and still have more work to do.
-Mix that with an pessimistic uncertainty for (waves hands) _"all this"_ and I wanted to make sure that I can do more than just ephemeral computer stuff.
+Mix that with a pessimistic uncertainty for (waves hands) _"all this"_ and I wanted to make sure that I can do more than just ephemeral computer stuff.

 We've always had a house-plant or two, Danger would get some easy to maintain plants and we'd have a few corners in the living room with a flash of colour.
 Mid-lockdown, I started to take over the responsibility for her plants, and started to put on real gloves when I concluded that having an understanding of growing and maintaining plants was a great secondary skillset.

-I started pretty small, and we moved houses I've got to the point where every window has some plants and almost every free shelf spaces has something hanging and growing.
+I started pretty small, but I've got to the point where every window has some plants and almost every free shelf spaces has something hanging and growing.
 Danger took to going serious on growing vegetables in the garden with me, and we're on year two of that now!

 The first year we managed to get a few tomatoes - I was happy to call anything a win.
 This year however, we had huge amounts of tomatoes, cucumbers and cucamelons.
 We had a few courgettes and potatoes.
-I've still got more to go though, every year for 4 years I've tried pulling off growing
-<a class="fancybox" href="/assets/images/late-thirties/hot-hot-hot.jpg">chillis</a> and I still not been able to pick
+I've still got more to go though, every year for 4 years I've tried pulling off growing chillis and I still not been able to pick one.
-one.

 A lot of good plant husbandry is predictability and repetition, we're not like clockwork but we got down to during the summer months having a twice-weekly house watering session, and a daily veg update.
 It's very far from financially